1. Begin at the Prairie Tillers Mural (Caryl Yasko, 1980) at the Center Street

 St. At the corner of S Wisconsin and E Milwaukee is < > sculpture by < >.

-12b.
-If you follow S Wisconsin south for another 500 feet, there is a great view of downtown Whitewater seen from across the lake.
+13. If S Wisconsin is taken south for approximately 500 feet, a great view of downtown Whitewater can be seen from across Cravath lake.

-north west to cross E Main.
-Here you will see another sculpture by < >.
+north west to cross E Main where there is another sculpture by < >.

 the Rotary Skate Park.

-16. Continue along the path.
-From the bridge you may see turtles basking along the bank of Whitewater creek in the summer.
+17. Continue along the path.
+From the bridge, turtles can sometimes be seen during summer basking on the bank of Whitewater creek.

 north.

-[If you were to take the path to the right (east), you would pass the Whitewater Bark Park where people bring their dogs to play.]
+[If the path to the right (east) is taken, you would pass the Whitewater Bark Park where people bring their dogs to play.]

 Starin Park.